Fill out the form below to schedule a demo or call our sales team at

 This charitable donation limit applies to all the donations you made throughout the year regardless of how many organizations you gave to.
 If your donations exceed 60% of your AGI, you will not be able to deduct all of your donations in the current tax year.
 However, you may be able to carry over the deductions to one of your next five tax returns.

-For instance, the church must have an IRS-recognized tax-exempt status for you to claim donations as tax deductions.
+For instance, your church must have an IRS-recognized tax-exemption for churches status for you to claim donations as tax deductions.
 The qualifications for religious organizations include:

 If a church meets these requirements, they are often automatically considered tax-exempt.
 However, many churches still formally apply to ensure donations qualify as tax-deductible contributions.
 Churches that are part of larger parent organizations with tax-exempt status are also considered to have a tax-exempt status.

-Another consideration is ensuring the church contribution is eligible to be included as a tax deduction.
+Another consideration when asking are donations to churches tax deductible is ensuring the contribution is eligible to be included as a tax deduction.

 Typically, the types of donations eligible for a tax deduction include: